infi-nl/coding-dojo-xamarin/README.md

 Deploying the app onto an emulator
 ----------------------------------

+NOTE: We've added a picture of an example of how we configured our emulator (/docs/emulator-settings.png).

 Make sure you
    - created an emulator in Tools -> Android -> Android Device Manager -> Create.
-We've added a picture showing an example of how we set up our emulator.
    - have installed the correct SDK version in Tools -> Android -> Android SDK Manager.
 You can only create an emulator targeting a specific Android version after you have installed the corresponding SDK.
    - have created an emulator that targets an Android version that is at least newer than Android 4.0.
 We suggest you use Android 5.0.1 (API 21).
    - have installed HAXM (granted you have an Intel processor) and disabled Hyper-V